Global Health Track

 Pediatric Residency Investigative Scholar at Emory (PRISE) Track

-Post-graduate MD and MD/PhD resident trainees with a strong interest in academic medicine are invited to apply for the Pediatric Residency Investigative Scholars at Emory (PRISE) track.
-The goal of PRISE is to develop high caliber pediatrician scientists with the potential for long-term impact on child health.
-Graduates of the PRISE track will have strong professional identities as pediatrician scientists and will be competitive for career development awards (e.g. NICHD-funded K12 program, K08, K23, K99/R00).
-Emphasis is on a tailored, flexible, and supportive environment for each scholar to conduct her/his highest caliber research while learning to provide excellent clinical care.
-Learn more the PRISE program here.
+PRISE develops high caliber pediatric physician scientists with the potential for long-term impact on child health.
+Residents apply to the PRISE track in their first year of residency.
+Those accepted into the PRISE track include both MDs and MD/PhDs with strong interests in academic medicine.
+Graduates of the PRISE track have strong professional identities as pediatrician physician scientists and are competitive for career development awards (e.g. NICHD-funded K12 program, K08, K23, K99/R00).
+The track emphasizes creating a tailored, flexible, and supportive environment for each resident to conduct their highest caliber research while learning to provide excellent clinical care.

 PRISE+ Track: Physician Scientist Training Program (PSTP)

-- Accelerated Research Pathway - The first two years of residency consist only of clinical training and no research activities to enable the trainee to move more quickly to a fellowship with dedicated research time.
-The program is 6 years total: residency for years 1-2 is clinical only, fellowship for year 3 is clinically focused, and fellowship for years 6 is dedicated to research.
-Learn more about the ARP
+- Accelerated Research Pathway (ARP) - This PSTP pathway requires that the first two years of residency consist only of clinical training and no research activities.
+This enable the resident to move more quickly onto a fellowship with dedicated research time.
+The pathway is 6 years total: clinical-only residency for years 1-2, clinically-focused fellowship for year 3, and research fellowship for years 4-6.
+ARP residents have a designated fellowship slot at Emory.
+Residents also have access to an additional $2500 to support research in addition to funds available through the Residency Program.

 Learn more information about the PRISE+ track here.